-- A documentation of design optimizations explored and the effect of each on simulation effectiveness vs. other tradeoffs such as complexity/lead time/cost/size etc. - Design and build of a test rig that pumps fluid through the contact surfaces and measures the loads applied, torque, flow rates and temperature of the fluids during the test.
-Rig to use clean fluid as step 1 test, and as a step 2, allow particles to be introduced into the fluid. - Model testing of the preferred solution of the design team showing failure of a coating known to pass block on ring testing but fail pump testing. - Engineering drawings and 3D models of the components proposed for the preferred solution of the design team.
+- A documentation of design optimizations explored and the effect of each on simulation effectiveness vs. other tradeoffs such as complexity/lead time/cost/size etc. - Design and build of the complete test system that pumps fluid through the contact surfaces and measures the loads applied, torque, flow rates and temperature of the fluids during the test. - Testing of the system solution of the design team showing failure of a coating known to pass block on ring testing but fail pump testing.

+• Engineering drawings and 3D models of the components proposed for the preferred solution of the design team.